 - Other issues, all without violating IRC 409A

 By partnering with Newcleus, you will have access to all the traditional funding options offered in the marketplace, in addition to unique capabilities offered nowhere else.
 As we like to say, if you’re not talking to Newcleus, you’re not getting the whole story.

-By properly structuring a SERP, your bank can show its commitment to working with key executives and employees for the long haul while adding investment value on a schedule aligned with bank goals.
+By properly structuring a SERP, your organization can show its commitment to working with key executives and employees for the long haul while adding investment value on a schedule aligned with organization goals.

 Newcleus’ approach is holistic.
-By working through a sound process rooted in transparency, we help guide stakeholders through the entire compensation process:
+By working through a sound process rooted in transparency, we help guide stakeholders through the entire compensation process, including:

 - Development of the plan objective